• Skip to primary navigation

 Outside building of the Logan Hotel with a tree on the left.

-The Logan Hotel, named after James Logan (a colonial secretary to William Penn, Mayor of Philadelphia, chief justice of the PA Supreme Court, lieutenant governor and acting governor, and a founding trustee of the College of Philadelphia), is a part of CURIO, a collection by Hilton.
+The hotel is named after James Logan, a colonial secretary to William Penn, Mayor of Philadelphia, chief justice of the PA Supreme Court, lieutenant governor and acting governor, and a founding trustee of the College of Philadelphia.
+It is a part of CURIO, a collection by Hilton.

 Car pulling into the entrance of The Logan Hotel.

-The location couldn’t have been better for a family vacation to Philadelphia.
+The location was absolutely amazing for our first family vacation to Philadelphia.
 It is next door to the Academy of Natural Sciences of Drexel University and a short walk to The Franklin Institute.

 The Philadelphia Museum of Arts, Chinatown, Reading Terminal Market, and Rittenhouse Square are all within a mile.
 Independence Hall is about 1.5 miles away and the Delaware River waterfront is a bit further at a little over 2 miles.